Frankston City is a local government area in Victoria about 40 kilometres south of the Melbourne CBD. It has an area of 130 square kilometres.

 36 Wells St

 Enjoy breakfast, lunch or dinner with a Turkish twist!
 The coffee is made from specialty espresso blend ‘Rose St’ and single origin beans from Industry Beans.
 Pair with the Parcha Stack, or the housemade baklava for best results.

 135 Beach Street

 Cafe by day and restaurant by night, Wildness serves a specialty fair trade and certified organic coffee blend alongside an all day breakfast.

 The lunch menu is broad ranging including toasties, wraps and burgers, and more substantial mains.

 Take a walk along the Frankston waterfront precinct extending from the boat ramp at the base of Olivers Hill, crossing the Landmark Bridge, and ending at Waves restaurant.

 Enjoy the views across Port Phillip Bay or head down to Bayside Shopping Centre to browse some of the 250 specialty stores and major department stores.

-If you’re looking to be entertained, catch a movie at Hoyts cinemas or a live performance at Frankston Arts Centre.
+If you’re looking for something on the screen or stage, catch a movie at Hoyt’s cinemas or a live performance at the Frankston Arts Centre.